Benedict-Johnson/GNN-Fraud/README.md

 These features help capture behavioral and relational patterns associated with fraud.

+---

 ## 🕸️ Graph Construction

-Transactions were converted into a hybrid similarity graph using multiple relationship rules:
+Transactions were converted into a hybrid similarity graph using multiple relationship rules.

 Edges were created based on: